Bitcoin Dominance

 TL;DR

-- Bitcoin’s share of the total cryptoasset market — a relative-performance signal between BTC and the rest of the complex.
+- Bitcoin’s market cap divided by the market cap of every tracked cryptoasset — a relative-performance ratio between BTC and the rest of the complex.
 It is not a directional Bitcoin call: dominance can rise as Bitcoin’s USD price falls if alts fall faster.

 - Why it matters